 We supply Immersion Centrifugal Pumps in either Stainless Steel AISI 316L or PP and PVDF.

 The Immersion Centrifugal Pump is an extremely reliable pump that has been manufactured with the motor above the liquid surface, meaning this pump can replace a self-priming pump.

-The pump is designed without the need for mechanical seals, that are usually the source of a leak risk, or bearings which makes the Immersion Centrifugal almost maintenance free.
+The pump is designed without the need for mechanical seals, which are usually the source of a leak risk, or bearings which makes the Immersion Centrifugal almost maintenance-free.

-Depending on the model and size of your Vertical Immersion Centrifugal Pump, the pump can handle solids up to 6mm in diameter and be submersed to a depth of 419 to 425mm.
+Depending on the model and size of your Vertical Immersion Centrifugal Pump, the pump can handle solids up to 6mm in diameter and be submerged to a depth of 419 to 425mm.

 Click here to view the range of Vertical Immersion Centrifugal Pumps.

 As Centrifugal Pumps are so versatile, there is a large list of benefits that are specific to the various ranges.
 Below is an assortment of benefits for the pumps.

 As previously mentioned, Centrifugal Pumps are extremely versatile, able to be used for a wide range of industries, for numerous applications.